Canon 1D Mark II vs Leica SL

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the SL offers substantially better image quality than the 1D Mark II (overall score 22 points higher).
 The advantage is based on 2.7 bits higher color depth, 2.3 EV in additional dynamic range, and 0.9 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

-Many modern cameras cannot only take still pictures, but also record videos.
+Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The SL indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the SL can use is 4K/30p.

 Feature comparison: Canon 1D Mark II vs Leica SL